laspleendeparis/how-to-fix-society/backstory/thoughts.md

 - Have to start thinking about how to collaborate with extraterrestrials
 - Feeling a certain energy thrumming and pulsing around me putting me in a trance as I type the words (as if time was of the essence and the timeline needed to move more quickly)
 - At certain points when committing to the repo, the internet connection would go out briefly like a large entity made a git pull
-- How this large entity could traverse higher dimensions, where above time and space, you can jump between points like rewinding and fast-forwarding a video.
+- How this large entity could traverse higher dimensions, where above time and space, you can jump between points like rewinding and fast-forwarding a video (point #).
 Then beyond that, you introduce timeline # hopping between timelines.
 Then above that, you introduce universe # and hop between universes (inspired by the show Pantheon).

 **Candidates for including in the overall Hitchhiker's Guide**